 The vast stretch of sea from Easter Island to French Polynesia has seen the passage of missionaries and mutineers, intrepid explorers and enigmatic cultures.
 Explore spectacular lagoons and rare, uplifted atolls, and snorkel and dive and pristine reef systems in the “low islands” known as the Tuamotu Archipelago.
 Soak up the joyous rhythms of traditional music and dancing, meet the descendants of the H.M.S.
 Bounty mutineers on the Pitcairn Islands, and delve into the mysterious lost culture of Easter Island.

 Depart the U.S. on an overnight flight to Santiago, Chile.
-Then fly to Easter Island, where we will spend two nights in a hotel.
+Upon arrival, transfer to the Ritz Carlton.
+This evening, join your staff for a welcome reception.
+Early the next morning, fly to Easter Island, where we will spend two nights at the Hanga Roa Eco-Resort.
 Explore volcanic calderas, jagged lava fields, and sweeping grasslands, and discover the island’s colossal moai statues—the astonishing legacy of a long-lost culture.
 Join archaeologists to examine these statues and discuss their meaning and creation; visit burial sites, quarries, and intricately carved ceremonial altars.
-(Day 2: L, D; Day 3-4: B, L, D)
+(Day 3: L, D; Day 4-5: B, L, D)

 Spend a day at sea scanning the horizon with our naturalists, or relaxing on deck with a good book.
 Arrive at Mangareva, the largest of the Gambier Islands, famous for its black pearls.
 Venture underwater to snorkel or dive, meet islanders to learn about their culture and the missionaries who made their home here, and go on a hike with our naturalists.

 We begin our exploration of the “Dangerous Archipelago” in Pukarua, where traditional dancers will greet us.
 Navigate reefs and islets during a day at sea, and then explore one of the uninhabited atolls such as Tahanea.
 After a festive welcome with traditional dancers in Fakarava, one of the largest atolls in French Polynesia and part of a UNESCO Biosphere Reserve, learn about the island’s pearl industry, and walk its pristine beaches.
 Snorkel the protected reefs or ride the current into the lagoon on a world-famous drift dive.

-(B,L,D)
+Book by July 31, 2018 and receive complimentary round-trip international airfare from Los Angeles.
+We'll also cover your bar tab on board and all tips for the crew.
 Save 10% on the expedition cost when you book two or more voyages in the South Pacific aboard the National Geographic Orion.
 Voyages may be back-to-back or non-consecutive journeys.
-Please call for details.

 Offers are for new bookings only, may not be combined with other offers, and are subject to availability.
 Please call for details.